-Incline walking on the treadmill
+Incline Walking on the Treadmill

-High-intensity training has become extremely popular in recent years.
-You’ll see group classes everywhere all of which are high-intensity.
-The appeal of this style of training is you come away from it feeling like you’ve had a hard workout and can achieve that in a short amount of time.
-However, LISS (low-intensity steady state), and training in Zone 2 have many benefits and are often a better option for most people.
-This is where incline walking on the treadmill can come in. |
+High-intensity training has gained significant popularity in recent years.
+You’ll see group classes everywhere, all of which are high-intensity.
+The appeal of this style of training is that you come away from it feeling like you’ve had a hard workout, and can achieve that in a short amount of time.
+However, LISS (low-intensity steady state) training and exercise in Zone 2 have many benefits and are often a better option for most people.

-What is Zone 2 heart rate training?
+What is Zone 2 Heart Rate Training?

 What are the benefits of LISS and training in Zone 2?